dkgroot/remotecontrol_skinny_phone/README.md

 Simple Proof of concept
 =======================
-ssh is a statically compiled version of dropbear dbclient program (make PROGRAMS="dropbear dbclient scp" MULTI=1 STATIC=1).
-Most of the cisco phones come with an older version of dropbear which is not compatible to the openssh client.

 Example Phone Logger:
 ---------------------
-phonelogger.py use pexpect to log into the phone via ssh.
+phonelogger use pexpect to log into the phone via (dropbear)ssh.
 It sets the phone to produce certain debugging which we are interested in.
 After that it switches to strace mode, and filters the events we want to register a callback for

 Usage:
 --------------------------------
-phonelogger.py <hostname>
+bin/phonelogger <hostname>
 Options:
   --version             show program's version number and exit -h, --help            show this help message and exit